Want the best steam generator iron? Quick, simple guide!

 Water Tank Features

-The capacity of your steam generator is super important.
-As mentioned earlier in this buyers guide, one of the main benefits of steam generator irons is that they hold more water in the steam generator and need to be refilled less than a regular iron.
-If you go through about a million t-shirts a week ironing for your whole family like I do, the last thing you want to be doing is running back and forth to the sink to fill up your steam generator.
-It’s also great if you can get a steam iron which has a detachable steam generator so that you don’t need to carry the full (sometimes heavy) steam generator to the kitchen to refill.
+Capacity is super important.
+As mentioned earlier in this buyers guide, one of the main benefits of these irons is that they hold more water in the external tank and need to be refilled less than a regular iron.
+If you go through about a million t-shirts a week ironing for your whole family like I do, the last thing you want to be doing is running back and forth to the sink to fill up your water tank.
+It’s also great if you can get a product which has a detachable steam generator so that you don’t need to carry the full (sometimes heavy) unit to the kitchen to refill.

 Bar Pressure and Steam Output